jerry3027/cs4641.github.io/index.md

 |:--:|
 | Figure 4.
 The normalized confusion matrix for our final Bert-implemented model |

-For this model, it is worth noting that we only considered data points that received either that “asshole” or “not the asshole” verdict—we did not consider the “no assholes here” or the “everyone sucks here” verdicts.
-These verdicts make up such a small fraction of the data points that we neglected them, however, prior to the final report we may consider these to analyze the effect of adding these verdicts to the Bert model, as well as the models we will implement in the future.
+For all our models, it is worth noting that we only considered data points that received either that “asshole” or “not the asshole” verdict—we did not consider the “no assholes here” or the “everyone sucks here” verdicts.
+These verdicts make up such a small fraction of the data points that we neglected them.
 ### Doc2Vec Implementation
 We utilized the Gensim library to build our Doc2Vec model, and the nltk library for word tokenizing.
 Doc2Vec is an extended embedding method for Word2Vec.
 Both methods require tagged documents and treat the document_id’s as a word that appears in all contexts.
 For example, the document_id corresponding to the sentence “there is a tall boy” appears as [there, is, a, tall, document_id] in the context of the boy and [there, is, a, boy, document_id] in the context of the “tall.”
 Eventually, the vector corresponding to the document_id moves in a direction that approaches all the words that appear in the document.
 So even if the words in the two documents are different, if the vectors in the words are similar, the vectors in the two documents are similar.